EFFECTIVE JUNE 30TH, 2021

 Parabol does not knowingly collect or store any personal information from or about children under the age of 16.

-If you believe a child under the age of 16 has under any circumstances provided us with personal information and data, a parent or legal guardian can email us at email@example.com to request that their children’s information be deleted from our records.
+If you believe a child under the age of 16 has under any circumstances provided us with personal information and data, a parent or legal guardian can email us at email@example.com to request that their child’s information be deleted from our records.

 How does our site handle Do Not Track signals?